Rockies rally, win in 10th as Dodgers’ bullpen woes continue

 Elias Diaz also hit a home run for the Rockies, his eighth.

+“We feel like we can come in and compete and beat these guys,” acting manager Mike Redmond said.
+“And we know we haven’t had a ton of success (against the Dodgers) the last few years but that that can change.
+And hopefully, as we win some of these tight games, we’ll be able to keep the streak going.”

 Turner added a home run for the Dodgers, while Cody Bellinger ended an 0-for-25 drought with an RBI double in the first.
-Bellinger left the game in the eighth inning with tightness in his left hamstring.
+Bellinger left the game in the eighth inning with tightness in his left hamstring and is not expected to play Saturday.

 David Price went a season-high 5 2/3 innings on 74 pitches, while giving up three runs on four hits as the Dodgers lefty continued to build into a starting role after starting the season in the bullpen.